steelsage/docker-piwik/README.md

 # docker-piwik

 ### Pre-ramble
 Piwik, the open source analytics platform, MySQL and Nginx running in docker containers, with only a small amount of up front configuration required.
 Usage of HTTPS is assumed unless you want to make relatively significant changes to the nginx configuration.
+If you're intrigued but not sure why you should be running your own web traffic analytics software, you can find out more [in our article on the subject.](https://blog.steelsage.com/piwik-self-hosted-open-source-web-analytics-that-doesnt-sell-your-data/)

 You don't neccessarily have to use docker-compose, although if you're launching the containers manually via the Docker daemon you can use the docker-compose.yml file for an example of how to link the containers together and names to use.